ATB1999/ATB_JBA_GLOVO_SQLTEST/README.md

-# Adrià Termes - Junior Business Analyst SQL Test
+# Junior Business Analyst SQL Test for a Courier Service using R
 SQL technical test for a Junior business Analyst position using R for SQL querying and replication.

 Using RStudio and built-in tools that can be easily ran on any person directory; we answer three technical questions regarding a technical test for SQL querying.
 There are three main reasons why, although we talk about SQL, we do not use pure-SQL tools and refer to RStudio.